Marine and Fisheries Division (Wales)

-The Marine and Fisheries Division (Is-adran Môr a Physgodfeydd) is a department of the Welsh Government whose purpose is to protect and regulate the fishing industry in the seas around Wales.
+The Marine and Fisheries Division (Is-adran Môr a Physgodfeydd) is a division of the Welsh Government whose purpose is to protect and regulate the fishing industry in the seas around Wales.

-Its equivalent organisations elsewhere in the United Kingdom are the Marine Management Organisation in England, and Marine Scotland.
+Its equivalent organisations elsewhere in the United Kingdom are the Marine Management Organisation in England, and the Marine Directorate in Scotland.

 Fleet

 The division maintains a multi-million pound fleet consisting of five Fisheries Patrol Vessels (FPVs)—high speed boats used for law enforcement and protecting the fishing industry from illegal activity.
 They were built in Pembrokeshire by Mainstay Marine Solutions, and named after prominent Welsh people.

 Pride of Wales

-Upon being retired by the Welsh Government in 2019, FPV Aegis was renamed to Pride of Wales and donated to the Liberia as part of the Wales for Africa programme.
-The vessel was hoped to help protect more than 40,000 Liberian fishermen from foreign trawlers operating illegally in Liberian waters.
+Upon being retired by the Welsh Government in 2019, FPV Aegis was renamed to Pride of Wales and donated to Liberia as part of the Wales for Africa programme, for the purpose of protecting more than 40,000 Liberian fishermen from foreign trawlers operating illegally in Liberian waters.